 Washington Lawyers Committee for Civil Rights and Urban Affairs

 The Washington Lawyers Committee specializes in civil rights cases, in employment, housing, public accommodations, and other aspects of urban life.
 It represents people with claims of discrimination based on race, gender, national origin, disability, age, religion, and sexual orientation.
 It also assists immigrants seeking asylum and other help, and has a prisoners' rights project.
 The Committee also works for education reform in the DC Public Schools.
-Through the Committee's DC Public School Partnership Program, our DC office attorneys and staff have worked with students from Anne Beers Elementary School and Patterson Elementary School on reading programs and helped coach GeoPlunge, a U.S. geography game with a DC schools competition.
+Through the Committee's DC Public School Partnership Program, our DC office attorneys and staff have worked with DCPS students on reading programs, spelling bees, and the U.S. geography game GeoPlunge; supported coat drives; and provided healthy take-home food bags to help sustain students who otherwise might not have enough to eat over the weekend.

 Learn more about the Washington Lawyers Committee.